01Answer your phone.

-Train your staff (if you have any) to be always helpful, courteous, and knowledgeable.
+If you have staff, train them to be always helpful, courteous, and knowledgeable.

 07Take the extra step.

 For instance, if someone walks into your store and asks you to help them find something, don't just say, "It's in Aisle 3".
-Lead the customer to the item.
+Add the extra step; say, "Let me show you" and lead the customer to the item.
 Better yet, wait and see if he has questions about it, or further needs.
 Whatever the extra step may be, if you want to provide good customer service, take it.
 They may not say so to you, but people notice when people make an extra effort and will tell other people.
 And that good word of mouth will win you more customers.

 08Throw in something extra.

 Whether it's a coupon for a future discount, additional information on how to use the product, or a genuine smile, people love to get more than they thought they were getting.
 And don’t think that a gesture has to be large to be effective.
 A local art framer attaches a package of picture hangers to every picture he frames.
 A small thing, but so appreciated.
 Think about your product or service and find something extra that you can offer to customers.

 If you apply these eight simple rules consistently, your business will become known for its good customer service.
 And the best part?
 Over time good customer service will bring in more new customers than promotions and price slashing ever did!

 Giving Customers the Kind of Customer Service That Keeps Them Coming Back

 Good customer service is the lifeblood of any business.
 You can offer promotions and slash prices to bring in as many new customers as you want, but unless you can get some of those customers to come back, your business won't be profitable for long.